National Institute of Pharmaceutical Education and Research, Guwahati: Academic programmes

 The institute has newly introduced course M.Tech in Medical Devices by collaborating with IIT Guwahati.

 Admission

 Admissions into any programme in NIPER Guwahati are based on Graduate Pharmacy Aptitude Test (GPAT) followed by Joint Entrance Examination organized and conducted by NIPERs every year.

 Ranking

-National Institute of Pharmaceutical Education and Research, Guwahati was ranked 11 in India by the National Institutional Ranking Framework (NIRF) pharmacy ranking in 2020.
+National Institute of Pharmaceutical Education and Research, Guwahati was ranked 12th in India by the NIRF in the pharmacy ranking in 2024.